migratorydata/migratorydata-elastic-stack/readme.md

 able to replay a feed of messages, and publish recorded messages at slower, faster or original speeds by preserving the timestamp proportions.

-It becomes obvious, then, how access logs and message logs produced by such a high number of users can result in a huge amount of data.
+It becomes obvious, then, how statistics logs, access logs, and message logs produced by such a high number of users can result in a huge amount of data.
 Hence, using a big data platform is natural.

 In this blog post, we show how to use popular open-source big data platform Elastic Stack for searching, analyzing,